LazyRubiksCube/odin-recipes/README.md

-This project will consist of several links to dishes I typically make to power me through a work at Amazon.# odin-recipes
+This project will consist of several links to dishes I typically make to power me through a work week at Amazon.# odin-recipes